guicho271828/dirtylogman/README.md

 parse some numbers out of it and possibly make a graph or some sort, most likely using a dirty shell script magic.

-This lib is an experimental library that replaces such a script.
+This lib is an experimental tool for replacing such a script.
 It is better than a simple awk in a sense that it is easier to handle the common cases, such as matching against the pathname and also providing a quick way to split a string (in an inconsistent manner).

+    dirty -y rule.yaml [inputfiles...]

-To use the lib you need to provide a yaml configuration file that describes how to parse the log files.
-In this configuration file, each hash key defines a "variable" that simply corresponds to a row in the resulting CSV.
+To use this tool you need to provide a yaml configuration file ([here is the sample](sample.yaml)) which describes how to parse the log files.
+In this file, each hash key defines a "variable" that simply corresponds to a column in the resulting CSV.

 There are special variables "pathname" and "secondary", where "pathname" is automatically bound to the current filename and "secondary" specifies a list of